ErfanMo77/Syndra/README.md

 Syndra is an early-stage 3D game engine with a focus on real-time rendering.
 The default renderer is now **Vulkan 1.4** (dynamic rendering + synchronization2), with **OpenGL** kept as a fallback backend.

-# Motivation
-Syndra is my bachelor's thesis project, where I wanted to study how to build 3D game engines.
-The purpose of this project is not to make 3D games; rather, my primary motivation for making Syndra is to test and learn new algorithms and techniques used mainly in graphics and real-time rendering.

 # Download
 [Syndra-Engine v1.1.1-alpha](https://github.com/ErfanMo77/Syndra/releases/download/v1.1.1-alpha/Syndra-v1.1.1-alpha.rar)